andrewmolyuk/pixar/README.md

 #### gocyclo

-Gocyclo calculates cyclomatic complexities of functions in Go source code.
+Gocyclo is a tool that calculates the cyclomatic complexities of functions within Go source code.
+This complexity is a quantitative measure of the number of linearly independent paths through a program's source code.
+It is a useful metric for understanding the complexity and maintainability of a particular function.

 ```shell
 go install github.com/fzipp/gocyclo/cmd/gocyclo@latest